 “I did this course in early summer.
 Don’t ask me what happened but it was transformative.
 So lovingly held by Jane it became a safe space to share our fears, our anxieties and allowed a genuine connection among the group which still – months later – is alive and feels so supportive in my day to day.
 This work is grounding, important and so much needed.
 Thank you Jane!”- IRENE

 About the facilitator

-Jane Glenzinska Jane’s qualifications and experiences are widely varied and when viewed together, they just about make sense in the wide-angle lens of Ecopsychology.
-She holds a BA in psychology, a post-graduate diploma in Counselling Psychology and a Masters degree in Human Ecology which included what was the only academic offering in Ecopsychology at that time.
+Jane Glenzinska is an ecopsychologist and environmental educator and group facilitator.
+She holds a post-graduate diploma in Counselling Psychology and a Masters degree in Human Ecology.
 She has developed and delivered holistic and experiential Ecopsychology courses for the Centre for Human Ecology and the Centre for Ecotherapy.
-She was carrying out eco- therapy long before she ever had a name for it or even knew that this is was indeed a thing.
-She has enjoyed further training with Joanna Macy in the Work that Reconnects, Rosemary Randall in Carbon Conversations and has been delving deeply into Non-Violent Communication and collective grieving practices.
+She has trained with Joanna Macy in the Work that Reconnects, Rosemary Randall in Carbon Conversations, and has studied Non-Violent Communication and collective grieving practices.

 Data Security and Data Protection